cyril-sabourault/konfig/README.md

 Poor man's python implementation of [Kelsey Hightower's Go Konfig][kelseyhightower-konfig]

 > * no support for Cloud Functions
 > * no support for config files in secrets
 > * not packaged

+#### Commandless testing:
 [![Run on Google Cloud][cloud-run-button]][cloud-shell-link-with-git-repo]
+> Then deploy a new revision of this service with your secret environment variables :)
 ---

 # Konfig